-Carl Frampton must make the next defence of his IBF super bantamweight title against Japan’s Shingo Wake as stipulated before the Belfast man defeated Scott Quigg.
+Carl Frampton must make the next defense of his IBF super bantamweight title against Japan’s Shingo Wake as stipulated before the Belfast man defeated Scott Quigg.

-The WBA have already given Frampton a deadline to agree the Rigondeaux contest, but more tellingly, the IBF have informed WBN that they won’t be issuing any purse bid ultimatum just yet.
+The WBA has already given Frampton a deadline to agree on the Rigondeaux contest.
+But more tellingly, the IBF has informed WBN that they won’t be issuing any purse bid requests just yet.

 “The IBF approved Frampton vs. Quigg with the condition that the winner must fight IBF mandatory challenger Shingo Wake,” IBF Chairman Lindsey Tucker pointed out to WBN on Thursday before adding: “We have not called for a purse bid.”